Dr. Alon Tal

 Dr. Harry Yuklea

-Dr. Harry Yuklea [Ph.D., Hebrew University] is a Serling Visiting Israeli Scholar at the Eli Broad College of Business for the second fall in a row.
-He taught in Fall 2018 and Fall 2019.
+Dr. Harry Yuklea [Ph.D., Hebrew University] is a Serling Visiting Israeli Scholar at the Eli Broad College of Business for for a third time in Fall 2020.
+He is on the International Advisory Board for the Eli Broad College of Business.

 Dr. Yuklea is both an academic and practitioner and has been directly involved for the last 40 years in the remarkable build-up process of the Israeli high-tech sector.
 His career ranges from technology development and engineering to marketing, management, consulting and investment.
 He has held executive and board positions at a series of tech firms.
 He served as advisor to the Israeli National Economic Council, the Israel Innovation Authority and various international agencies.
 He recently co-founded Quantum China-Israel Investment Ltd., a Chinese firm specializing in creating Israel-China technology joint ventures.
 Harry holds a MSEE from Technical University Iasi (Romania), a MSM from Boston University and a PhD in Business Management from The Hebrew University of Jerusalem.
 He currently serves Israeli universities including the Hebrew University, the Technion, and Tel Aviv University.
 He has held visiting professorships at several foreign universities.

-Dr. Yuklea teachs ESHP 190-005: The Art of Starting, about Israel as a unique outlier of a country and economy driven by innovation and entrepreneurial activity that has had a global impact from an extremely small geographic footprint.
-He also teaches FI 491-005: Economy and Finance of Innovation, at MSU.
+Dr. Yuklea teachs ESHP 190-005 and ESHP 190-003: The Art of Starting, about Israel as a unique outlier of a country and economy driven by innovation and entrepreneurial activity that has had a global impact from an extremely small geographic footprint.
+He also teaches FI 491-003: Economy and Finance of Innovation, at MSU.

 Dr. Yuklea helped organize a panel on entrepreneurship at our Israel at 70 conference and participated in that panel.